 Census blocks are numbered within census tracts and are unique to the census tract to which they belong.
-Census block numbers consist of 4-digits, and may include a single alpha character suffix reflecting a boundary change or added feature (e.g. 3001A and 3001B).
+Census block numbers contain a 4-digit number, and may include a single alpha character suffix, reflecting a boundary change or added features (e.g. 3001A and 3001B).